-The air conditioning compressor can operate in all modes except FLOOR and VENT.
-It will also operate only when required when AUTOMATIC has been selected.
-However, the air conditioning will only function if the outside temperature is about $10^{\circ}$ C (50°F) or higher.
+The air conditioning compressor can operate in all modes except PANEL and FLOOR.
+However, the air conditioning will only function if the outside temperature is about 6°C (43°F) or higher.

 Since the air conditioner removes considerable moisture from the air during operation, it is normal if clear water drips on the ground under the air conditioner drain while the system is working and even after you have stopped the vehicle.